Subspace method based on neural networks for eigenvalue problems: Numerical experiments

-We refer to {the dimensionality reduced SNN} for eigenvalue problems as R-SNN and compare our method with another neural-network based method proposed in \cite{WANG2024112928}, which can be viewed as a variant of DRM capable of solving multiple eigenpairs, simultaneously, denoted as DRM-M. For the fairness of the comparison, we choose the same neural networks architecture, initialization method, and the optimizer.
-R-SNN is trained until termination criterion (\ref{TC}) is satisfied, while DRM-M is trained for 25000 epochs.
+For simplicity, we denote our subspace method based on neural networks for eigenvalue problems, Algorithm 2, as SNN-EP.
+To show the advantage of our new method to existing neural network-based methods, we compare our method with other neural network-based method, the one proposed in \cite{WANG2024112928}, which can be viewed as a variant of DRM capable of solving multiple eigenpairs simultaneously, and denote it as DRM-M. For the fairness of the comparison, we set the same neural networks architecture, initialization method, and the optimizer.
+The epochs in SNN-EP are determined by the termination criterion (\ref{TC}), while those in DRM-M are set to $25000$.
+Setting the epochs big enough to do the training is a common usage when using deep learning method to solve PDEs.

 The relative error of the approximate eigenvalues and eigenfunctions are defined as follows: